-When you configure ProFTPD to send log data to USM Appliance, you can use the ProFTPD plugin to translate raw log data into normalized events for analysis.
-The table below provides some basic information for the plugin:
+When you configure your ProFTPD to send log data to USM Appliance, you can use the ProFTPD plugin to translate raw log data into normalized events for analysis.
+The table below provides some basic information for the plugin.

 Before you configure the ProFTPD integration, you must have the IP Address of the USM Appliance Sensor.

 To configure ProFTPD to send Syslog messages to USM Appliance

 proftpd will capture FTP server log messages via

 syslog(3), using the

 auth is also used for some logging).
 Log levels include:

 debug.
 The location of the FTP server's log files is determined by your

 SyslogLevel directives.
 See the vendor log level documentation for more details on these settings.